pongrut/RoboND-Robot-Map-My-World/README.md

 roslaunch my_robot teleop.launch
 ```
 ### Creating the map
 Navigate robot Gazebo simulation with the Teleop terminal start by lower velocity.
-The goal gets three loop closures that will be sufficient for mapping the entire environment.
+The goal gets three loop closures that will be sufficient for mapping the entire environment.</br>
 ![PointCloud Shot1](images/pointcloud_small.png)